Placement | Credit by ExamThe Department of Middle Eastern Studies offers two types of language testing for current and incoming UT students:

 Language placement tests are offered twice a year in August and January.
-The next tests will take place in January 2015, date to be determined.
-Please contact Katie Aslan at email@example.com if you have questions about language placement.
+The next tests will take place on January 15 & 16, 2015.

 A credit-by-exam (CBE) evaluation determines which courses in the language sequence a student may claim credit for based on his/her current proficiency level.
+This test is only open to current UT Austin students.
 These evaluations are typically taken by students who wish to fulfill the language requirement or receive credit for one or more courses in the language sequence but DO NOT intend to continue their study of that language at UT.
 CBE credit is available for ARA 601C & 611C, HEB 601C & 611C, PRS 601C & 611C, and TUR 601C & 611C, which are the department's first-year language sequences.
 Note: Study guides are not provided for the test.

 - Exercises in reading and writing